 Consequently, their visibility into the modern data infrastructure tends to be shallow or outdated.
 When data workers need help finding and validating the quality of data, or troubleshooting why the data pipelines feeding their analytics jobs are slowing down, or what’s causing their data anomalies or where schemas drift, APM-based observability can’t answer their questions.

 Similarly, there are one-dimensional point solutions promising to provide data observability.
 Some work for only one platform, such as Hadoop.
 These tend to be primitive, and also lock you into a single vendor.
 Others focus on only one task, usually data monitoring.

-For data scientists, data reliability is an important aspect of data observability.
-Data reliability enables data scientists and other members of a data team to diagnose if and when data reliability can affect the business outcomes they are trying to arrive at.
+For data engineers, data reliability is an important aspect of data observability.
+Data reliability enables data engineers and other members of a data team to diagnose if and when data reliability can affect the business outcomes they are trying to arrive at.

 Such reliability issues are common, due to the combination of external, unstructured volumes of data that is ingested into data repositories today.
 According to Gartner data drift and other symptoms of poor data quality cost organizations an average of $12.9 million per year.
 This seems to be a gross underestimate according to us.
 Moreover, data, schema, and model drift can wreak havoc on your machine learning initiatives.

 Data observability tools reconcile data across the modern distributed data fabric, preventing and healing such problematic issues across - data at rest, data in motion and data for consumption.
 They trump classic, prior-era data quality tools, which were built for the era of structured data focused on relational databases.